vkbo/novelWriter/docs/source/usage_breakdown.rst

    Drive is mapped on Linux Gnome desktops using gvfs/gio.

 .. caution::
    You should not add additional files to the project folder yourself.
-Nor should you,a s a rule, manually edit files within it.
+Nor should you, as a rule, manually edit files within it.
 If you really must manually edit the text files, e.g. with some automated task you want to perform, you need to rebuild the :term:`Project Index` when you open the project again.